-Advisory Opinion #15-02041-A Television Commercial #Four Rule 7.1-Results Disclaimers and Dramatization
+Advisory Opinion #15-02042-A Television Commercial #Five Rule 7.1-Results Disclaimers and Dramatization

 Pursuant to Practice Book §2-28B, the undersigned, duly-appointed reviewing committee of the Statewide Grievance Committee, reviewed a request for an advisory opinion filed on March 12, 2015.
-The proposed advertisement is a 15 second television commercial.
+The proposed advertisement is a 30 second television commercial.
 This reviewing committee concludes that the proposed television advertisement complies with the Rules of Professional Conduct.

 The proposed commercial advertises the services of the requesting law firm in the area of personal injury services.
 A script of the proposed content of the commercial was provided for the advisory opinion.
 The script provides a description of the visual screens to be displayed and an audio transcript that will be spoken in the commercial.
-The proposed advertisement is a 15 second version of the 30 second commercial which is the subject of Advisory Opinion 15-02040-A, Television Commercial #Three, Rule 7.1-Results Disclaimers and Dramatization.